jshint/jshint.github.io/pages/docs.md

 A directive for telling JSHint about all properties you intend to use. **This directive is deprecated.**

+#### ignore

+A directive for telling JSHint to ignore a block of code.

+    // Code here will be linted with JSHint.
+    /* jshint ignore:start */
+    // Code here will be linted with ignored by JSHint.
+    /* jshint ignore:end */

+All code in between `ignore:start` and `ignore:end` won't be passed to JSHint so you can use any language extension such as [Facebook React](http://facebook.github.io/react/).
+Additionally, you can ignore a single line with a trailing comment:

+    ignoreThis(); // jshint ignore:line

 ### Options

 Most often, when you need to tune JSHint to your own taste, all you need to do